hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The `base` allows the individual string values for the parameter to be relative to a base URI, typically a web-accessible location ending in a slash.

-By allowing URI string types, HAPI now officially supports the serving of lists of files and images, which is a common need for some data providers.
-The ability to include images enahces the usefulness of HAPI, becuase common image formats are easily interpretable and could be utilized within a wide range of clients.
+By allowing URI string types, HAPI supports the serving of lists of files and images, which is a common need for some data providers.
+The ability to include images enhances the usefulness of HAPI, becuase common image formats are easily interpretable and could be utilized within a wide range of clients.